JevaughnNewman/Target-E-Commerce-Sales-Data-Project/README.md

   * In 2017, customers whose average order size was categorized as low spenders made a total of 12,703 orders.
 The average order value (AOV) for customers in the low spender category was $32.40, and the revenue totalled $411,551.22.
   * the top spend categories for customers categorized as low spenders were: home decor, cell phones & accessories, Computer and laptop accessories, Bed, bath & tableware, and sports & leisure.
   * Customers in the low spend category represented 6.7% of total revenue for 2017.

+  * In 2018, the total quantity of orders for customers in this category increased 25.18% from 12,703 to 15,902, accompanied by a slight increase in the average order value (AOV), which increased from $32.69 to a previous average order value of $32.40.
+Total YoY% revenue for this customer profile increased to $519,779.57, which represented a 26.30% increase from 2017's revenue of $411,551.22.

     Customers